 Our story involves the film’s glamorous stars, Leslie Howard and Merle Oberon.
-The duo, co-stars of “Pimpernel” (I just love that word), were on a touring junket tied to the movie’s release on December 23, 1934.
+The duo, co-stars of “Pimpernel” were on a touring junket tied to the movie’s release on December 23, 1934.

-While in New York, they made a stopover in the recently opened, ravishingly chic St. Regis Hotel at 2 East 55th Street.
+While in New York, they made a stopover at the ravishingly chic St. Regis Hotel at 2 East 55th Street.

 Typical for the era, a ballroom/cabaret room was a hallmark of the hotel: the stylish “Maisonette” boite, located one floor below the iconic lobby bar, the King Cole Bar.